csbingao/csbingao.github.io/_pages/about.md

 Awards
 ======
-- Excellent Graduate
+- Excellent Graduate, Huazhong University of Science and Technology, 2020
-- National Scholarship Ministry of Education of the People's Republic of China
+- National Scholarship, Ministry of Education of the People's Republic of China, 2019
-- Merit Student Huazhong University of Science and Technology
+- Merit Student, Huazhong University of Science and Technology, 2019
-- Huawei Scholarship
+- Huawei Scholarship, Huawei Technologies Co., Ltd., 2018
-- Excellent Student Cadre
+- Excellent Student Cadre, Huazhong University of Science and Technology, 2018
-- First-class Academic Scholarship
+- First-class Academic Scholarship, Huazhong University of Science and Technology, 2017-2020
-- Excellent Graduate
+- Excellent Graduate, Huazhong University of Science and Technology, 2017
-- National Encouragement Scholarship
+- National Encouragement Scholarship, Huazhong University of Science and Technology, 2016